WHICH TYPE OF WEIGHING SLING IS BEST?

 To me, the weighing sling is a must-have item on the bank to ensure I am caring for the carp correctly.
 Of course, carp care is one of the most important aspects of carp fishing.

 If you are going to weigh the fish, you’ll need a sling to hold it in.
 You can get weighing slings with zips on and massive ones for massive fish such as catfish and large carp.
 My very first sling when I started out, was just a cheap sling from Argos, it was OK for the fish I was targeting then, generally doubles or less, it held a 17lber fine.
 But, now I am targeting carp upwards of 20lbs, I have purchased a better sling which has lasted for years now.

-I have two weighing slings, once without the zips and the float similar to this one (click to view on Amazon), and one with floats and zips like this one (click to view on Amazon).
+I have two weighing slings, one without zips and a float similar to this one (click to view on Amazon), and one with floats and zips like this one (click to view on Amazon).